openebs/openebs/contribute/CONTRIBUTING-TO-KUBERNETES-OPENEBS-PROVISIONER.md

 - Sync  `openebs/external-storage`  repository

 ### Submit an Issue describing your proposed change
-Some general guidelines when submitting issues for openebs volume provisioner:
+Some general guidelines when submitting issues for OpenEBS volume provisioner:
-   - It is advisable to perform search on the already existing issues related to openebs-provisioner at [issues related to openebs-provisioner](https://github.com/openebs/openebs/issues?utf8=%E2%9C%93&q=label%3Aarea%2Fvolume-provisioning%20label%3Arepo%2Fk8s-provisioner%20) if your issue isn't listed there then you can move to the next step.
+   - It is advisable to search the existing issues related to openebs-provisioner at [issues related to openebs-provisioner](https://github.com/openebs/openebs/issues?utf8=%E2%9C%93&q=label%3Aarea%2Fvolume-provisioning%20label%3Arepo%2Fk8s-provisioner%20) if your issue is not listed there then you can move to the next step.
     - If you encounter any issue/bug or have feature request then raise an issue in [openebs/openebs](https://github.com/openebs/openebs/issues) and label it as `area/volume-provisioning` & `repo/k8s-provisioner`.

 ### Create your development branch